Investing in our business

 • a financial strength rating from AKG.

-Entity Standard & Poor's
+Standard & Poor's (credit rating)

-(credit rating)
+Moody's (credit rating)

-(financial strength assessment)
+AKG (financial strength assessment)

-Standard & Poor’s provides two types of rating: a counterparty credit rating (CCR) and a financial strength rating (FSR).
+Standard & Poor's provides two types of rating: a counterparty credit rating (CCR) and a financial strength rating (FSR).
 A CCR is an opinion of a company’s overall financial capacity (its creditworthiness) to pay its general financial obligations.
-An FSR is an opinion of the financial security characteristics of an insurance company with respect to its ability to pay claims on its insurance policies and contracts in accordance with their terms.
-We have not approached Standard & Poor’s to provide an FSR as we believe that our CCR rating provides an appropriate explanation of our financial strength.
+An FSR is an opinion of the financial security characteristics of an insurance company which includes its ability to pay claims on its insurance policies and contracts in accordance with their terms.

 Subordinated debt

-We currently have debt investors, following subordinated debt issues (called ‘Notes’) in 2013, 2015, 2019 and 2023.
+We currently have debt investors, following subordinated debt issues (called 'Notes') in 2013, 2015, 2019 and 2023.
 Most of these are institutional investors, as the Notes cannot be sold directly to retail investors.
-By ‘subordinated’ we mean that we will pay the claims of our members and policyholders before the claims of these debt investors.
+By 'subordinated', we mean that we will pay the claims of our members and policyholders before the claims of these debt investors.

 Being a mutual organisation, Royal London cannot issue debt directly.
-Instead we have established wholly-owned special purpose vehicles (SPVs), guaranteed by The Royal London Mutual Insurance Society Limited.
-The proceeds of the Notes are on-lent to Royal London from the SPVs on the same interest, repayment and subordinated terms that apply to the Notes.
+Instead we have established wholly owned special purpose vehicles (SPVs), guaranteed by The Royal London Mutual Insurance Society Limited.
+The proceeds of the Notes are on lent to Royal London from the SPVs on the same interest, repayment and subordinated terms that apply to the Notes.

 Fixed Rate Reset Callable Guaranteed Subordinated Notes

-RL Finance Bonds No. 2 plc
+• Issuer: RL Finance Bonds No. 2 plc

-27 November 2013
+• Launch date: 27 November 2013

-£400m*
+• Size: £400m*

-6.125%
+• Coupon: 6.125%

 Prospectus